TZstatsADS/Fall2018-project5-sec1-grp1/README.md

 Term: Fall 2018

-+ Team #
++ Team # 1
-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Spam Email Forecasting
 + Team members
-	+ team member 1
+	+ Hongyu Ji hj2475@columbia.edu
 	+ team member 2
 	+ team member 3
 	+ team member 4
 	+ team member 5
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: Using Naive Bayes, Decision Tree, Random Forest and SVM to predict whether a email is spam or not.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.